dacr/code-examples-manager/README.md

 **[See the rules for good code examples][rules] for more information.**

 Managing hundreds of published code example files as gists (github) and/or snippets (gitlab) is really not easy and time-consuming, in particular if you want to keep them up to date.

-That's why I've decided to automate their management.
-The first iteration was script based, (and so shared as a gist) but with the increase of complexity , a dedicated project became necessary, and so **code-examples-manager** was born.
-After a first huge refactoring, which has introduced templating, better configuration management, multiple publishing targets, gitlab snippets support, **code-examples-manager** became mature.
-I'm using it almost everyday.
-More recently it has been rewritten from scratch using Scala3 and [ZIO][zio].

-_Start small, make it works quickly, and then refactor !_
+This is the main issue addressed by this software.

 ## Quick start